pimbrouwers/Falco.Markup/README.md

 ### Merging Attributes

 The markup module allows you to easily create components, an excellent way to reduce code repetition in your UI.
 To support runtime customization, it is advisable to ensure components (or reusable markup blocks) retain a similar function "shape" to standard elements.
-That being, `XmlAttribte list -> XmlNode list -> XmlNode`.
+That being, `XmlAttribute list -> XmlNode list -> XmlNode`.

 This means that you will inevitably end up needing to combine your predefined `XmlAttribute list` with a list provided at runtime.
-To facilitate this, the `Attr.merge` function will group attributes by key, and concat the values in the case of `KeyValueAttribute`.
+To facilitate this, the `Attr.merge` function will group attributes by key, and concatenate the values in the case of `KeyValueAttribute`.

 ```fsharp
 open Falco.Markup